krvn22/app-dev/README.md

-#Learning Github
+# Learning Github
-##My Favorite Series
+## My Favorite Series

--One piece
+- One piece
--I reincarnated as a slime
+- I reincarnated as a slime